-What does it mean if I receive more than one Notice or set of proxy materials?
+What does it mean if I receive more than one set of proxy materials?

-If you receive more than one Notice or set of proxy materials, your shares are registered in more than one name or in different accounts.
-Please follow the voting instructions on the Notices or sets of proxy materials to ensure that all of your shares are voted.
+If you receive more than one set of proxy materials, your shares are registered in more than one name or in different accounts.
+Please follow the voting instructions on the proxy cards in the sets of proxy materials to ensure that all of your shares are voted.